 A wander through the streets of Lerwick is normally a quiet, peaceful experience, but take a walk there at the end of January and it’s quite likely that you will bump into a squad of very large, very bearded Vikings, resplendent in gleaming chain-mail and winged helmets.

 Later, the Vikings and their fancy-dressed followers fill the narrow streets, their flaming torches illuminating the dark winter skies, their boisterous songs filling the air.

 A 30-foot Viking longship is carried aloft before it is set alight with a thousand blazing brands.
 As the sky over Lerwick shimmers with heat and light, fireworks explode, brass bands play and the gloom of winter is lifted for another year.

 This is Up Helly Aa, the annual winter festival of Shetland, which celebrates the lengthening of the days and the coming of another year, not to mention the chance of a good old knees-up.
 It’s run by Shetlanders for Shetlanders, but that’s not to say visitors aren’t welcome and the island hospitality will be as warm as ever.

 Shetland is a beguiling place to visit at any time but in the short winter days the islands take on a special character with steely grey seas and dramatic skies.

-- A free day to enjoy Up Helly Aa
+- Fire festival of Up Helly Aa

 - 3000 years of archaeological history at Jarlshof

-- The stunning seacliffs at Eshanes
+- Stunning seacliffs at Eshaness

 - Coach travel on Shetland